tincerti/corruption_meta/README.md

-# Replication File for ‘‘Corruption information and vote share: A meta-analysis and lessons for experimental design.’’
+## Replication code and data for ‘‘Corruption information and vote share: A meta-analysis and lessons for experimental design.’’
 American Political Science Review, 114.3 (2020): 761-774.

 Author: Trevor Incerti